-On July 1, 2009, we adopted new accounting guidance related to the codification of accounting standards and the hierarchy of U.S. GAAP established by the FASB.
-This accounting guidance established two levels of U.S. GAAP, authoritative and nonauthoritative.
+On July 1, 2009, we adopted new accounting guidance related to the codification of accounting standards and the hierarchy of U.S. GAAP established by the FASBThis accounting guidance established two levels of U.S. GAAP, authoritative and nonauthoritative.
 The FASB Accounting Standards Codification (the "Codification") is the source of authoritative, nongovernmental U.S. GAAP, except for rules and interpretive releases of the United States Securities and Exchange Commission ("SEC"), which are also sources of authoritative U.S. GAAP for SEC registrants.
 All other accounting literature is nonauthoritative.
 The adoption of this new accounting guidance did not have a material impact on our consolidated financial statements.

-Recognition and Presentation of Other-Than-Temporary Impairments

-On April 1, 2009, we adopted new accounting guidance related to the recognition and presentation of other-thantemporary impairments.
-This accounting guidance amended the other-than-temporary impairment guidance for debt securities and modified the presentation and disclosure requirements for other-than-temporary impairment disclosures for debt and equity securities.
+Recognition and Presentation of Other-Than-Temporary Impairments for debt securities and modified the presentation and disclosure requirements for other-than-temporary impairment disclosures for debt and equity securities.
 This accounting guidance also amended the requirement for management to positively assert the ability and intent to hold a debt security to recovery to determine whether an other-than-temporary impairment exists and replaced this provision with the assertion that we do not intend to sell or it is not more likely than not that we will be required to sell a security prior to recovery.
-Additionally, this accounting guidance modified the presentation of other-thantemporary impairments for certain debt securities to only present the impairment loss in net income (loss) that represents the credit loss associated with the other-than-temporary impairment with the remaining impairment loss being presented in OCI.
+Additionally, this accounting guidance modified the presentation of other-than-temporary impairments for certain debt securities to only present the impairment loss in net income (loss) that represents the credit loss associated with the other-than-temporary impairment with the remaining impairment loss being presented in OCI.
 The following summarizes the components for the cumulative effect adjustment recorded on April 1, 2009 related to the adoption of this new accounting guidance: